crguezl/pl-nextra/README.md

 [Fork the repository](https://github.com/crguezl/pl-nextra/fork) and deploy it on Vercel

-Follow the lessons in the lesson [Learning and Playing with Nextra](https://ull-pl.vercel.app/nextra-playground) to learn how to use the
+Follow the lesson [Learning and Playing with Nextra](https://ull-pl.vercel.app/nextra-playground) to learn how to use the Nextra framework.
-Nextra framework.

 ## Local Development